Flagsmith/flagsmith/docs/docs/clients/overview.md

 ![Remote Evaluation Diagram](/img/sdk-remote-evaluation.svg)

-`Remote Evaluation` is the default mode; simply initialise the SDK and you will be running in `Remote Evaluation` mode.
+`Remote Evaluation` is the default mode; initialise the SDK and you will be running in `Remote Evaluation` mode.

 This is the same way that the [Client Side SDKs](#client-side-sdks) work.